Special Experience

 The captivating beauty of lacquered Kamakura-bori

-Expert lacquerware artisans coat each piece with several layers of urushi lacquer over the course of two months before having them delivered.
+Expert lacquerware artisans coat each piece with several layers of urushi lacquer over the course of several months before having them delivered.
 This Japanese lacquer is a precious material also used in the preservation and restoration of national treasures.
 The hikuchi-nuri coating technique gives carved designs extra texture and prominence, and a slightly worn appearance.
 The carved wooden plate has now become stately lacquerware.

 A personalized artist signature stamp and paulownia wood display box available as an exclusive add-on are perfect for giving your work as a gift.